Phonics

 Reading Rewards

 Providing children with a love of stories, poems and information should be its own reward.
 However, to reward children who make an effort with reading at all levels, we use a range of reward systems to motivate children and acknowledge success and hard work.
 The reward system enables children to take ownership of their own reading assessment.
 The children have designed their own reading cards based on superheroes.
 The children earn a reading card when: they read a book in Key Stage 1 or pass a quiz in Key Stage 2.
-The
+The children have folders to collect them in and they trade them if they get a duplicate, much in the style of poke man or football cards.
+The children really love receiving a card and we have found that it really motivates them to read more at home and at school.

 If you have any other questions, we’re always available so please speak to your class teacher who will gladly try to answer them!